Olathe Northwest High School: Baseball

 In 2007, the ONW baseball team became co-Sunflower League champions for the first time in school history.
 The team finished with a record of 12–8.
 The squad reached the Regional Championship game in 2004 and 2005 but fell one game short of the state tournament each time.
 In the 2003–04 season, the Ravens entered into regional play as the bottom seed and drew Mill Valley High School, the No. 1 team in 5A.
 The Ravens defeated Mill Valley in one of the biggest upsets in Kansas high school baseball history.

 Bowling

 The 2014–15 and 2016–17 bowling men's varsity team won the city competition, beating cross-town rivals Olathe North.

 Boys' basketball

 In 2017, the Raven boys' basketball team qualified for the state tournament for the first time in school history.

 Football

 In 2004, the first year of varsity play, the ONW football team went 2–7.
-The next year, they improved to 4–5.
+The following year, they improved to 4–5.
 The 2006 squad finished 3–7 and made the playoffs for the first time in school history.
 The 2014 team had the program's first winning record and beat cross-town rival Olathe East for the first time in school history.

+In 2022, under first-year head coach Lorne Clark, the Ravens won their first regional championship in program history over Olathe South.
+They went on to win the sectional championship against Olathe West and secured a program-record seven-game winning streak.

+The 2025 squad would make more history after winning another regional and sectional title, then went on to win the Class 6A East Sub-State Championship against Gardner-Edgerton to earn a trip to the State Championship game for the first time in its 22-year history, while reaching a team-high nine wins in a single season.